markwk/ts4health/slides/slides.md

 (or stationary time series or stationary process)

-- Stationarity means that the statistical properties of the process do not change over time
+- Stationarity means that the <u>statistical properties</u> of the process do not change over time.

 ::: notes